street-contxt-private/memoryDB-tests/README.md

 # memoryDB-tests

 Test interactions with MemoryDB.
-A big chunk of this repo was AI-generated.
+A big chunk of this repo was AI-generated to help iterate quickly.

 ```
 mvn clean install